-In today's world of carbon fiber frames and 3D-printed components, there's one piece of cycling technology that stubbornly resists modernization: the leather saddle.
-While the cycling industry pours millions into developing high-tech seating solutions, seasoned touring cyclists keep returning to a design that's remained virtually unchanged since the 19th century.
+In a world of carbon fiber frames and 3D-printed components, one piece of cycling tech stubbornly resists modernization: the leather saddle.
+The industry pours millions into high-tech seating, but seasoned touring cyclists keep coming back to a design that's barely changed since the 1800s.

 The Anatomy of Perfect Touring Comfort

-What makes a saddle truly comfortable for long-distance riding isn't just padding or fancy materials - it's how well it adapts to your unique anatomy.
+What makes a saddle truly comfortable for long-distance riding?
+It's not padding or fancy materials—it's how well it adapts to your unique anatomy.
 The best touring saddles need to:

 - Mold to your body over time